-Northern Irish baritone Brian McAlea is a graduate from the University of Oxford where he read Music and sang with the Choir of New College.
-He is currently on a scholarship at The Guildhall School of Music and Drama with Robert Dean for which he is kindly supported by The Peter Nutting Charitable Trust, The George Heim Memorial Trust, The John S Cohen Foundation, The Michael James Music Trust and The John Wates Charitable Trust.
+Northern Irish baritone Brian McAlea graduated from the University of Oxford where he read Music and sang with the Choir of New College.
+He subsequently won a scholarship to The Guildhall School of Music and Drama where he studied with Robert Dean.
+Brian is currently supported by the Arts Council of Northern Ireland and Mark Allport of Exitex Ltd.

 Brian is a regular concert soloist and recitalist.
-Notable highlights include: Handel’s Messiah (Instruments of Time and Truth/Edward Higginbottom; Irish Baroque Orchestra/Peter Whelan); Handel’s Israel in Egypt (Daniel Hyde/Oxford Early Music Festival); Haydn’s The Creation (Robert Dean/Oxford Orpheus); MacMillan’s Seven Last Words from the Cross (Eamonn Dougan/Britten Sinfonia); Brahms’s Requiem (Tom Hammond-Davies/The Blenheim Singers) and Wood’s St Mark Passion (David Hill/Charles Wood Festival & Summer School).
+Notable highlights include Handel’s Messiah (Irish Baroque Orchestra/Peter Whelan; Instruments of Time and Truth/Edward Higginbottom); Handel’s Israel in Egypt (Oxford Early Music Festival/Daniel Hyde); Mozart’s Requiem (The Ulster Orchestra/The City of Derry International Choral Festival); Haydn’s The Creation (Oxford Orpheus/Robert Dean); Bach’s St John Passion (Sestina/East Cork Early Music Festival; The Oxford Bach Soloists/Tom Hammond-Davies); and Wood’s St Mark Passion (David Hill/Charles Wood Festival & Summer School).

-Brian also performs with some of the country's most notable ensembles including the Gabrieli Consort, the Choir of the Age of Enlightenment, Britten Sinfonia Voices, the Armonico Consort, the Theatre of Early Music, Aurum Vocale and is a founding member of Northern Ireland’s award-winning ensemble Sestina.
+Brian has also performed with some of the most notable ensembles in the UK and Ireland including the Gabrieli Consort, the Choir of the Age of Enlightenment, the Dunedin Consort, Britten Sinfonia Voices, Chamber Choir Ireland and is a founding member of Northern Ireland’s award-winning ensemble, Sestina.